- Agricultural Manager

 Types of a Agricultural Manager

-Farm manager: Farm managers primarily look after the farms and all the other related agricultural activities.
+Farm Manager: Farm managers primarily look after the farms and all the other related agricultural activities.
 It is their duty to ensure that the farm is being run smoothly and that there are no hurdles on the way.
-They also plan out activities that will help in increasing the productivity of the farm without harming the environment.
-Management is a core responsibility of an agricultural manager.
+Agriculture farm manager jobs are to plan out activities that will help in increasing the productivity of the farm without harming the environment.
+Management is a core responsibility of agricultural management jobs.
 They look after the workers as well and ensure that the work they do is up to the point.

-Horticulture manager: Horticulture managers are those who look after the agricultural plants in a controlled environment.
+Horticulture Manager: Horticulture managers are those who look after the agricultural plants in a controlled environment.
 These days there is a lot of focus on eating clean and healthy and this is where horticulture managers come into the picture.
-They help the farmers to grow fruits and vegetables and do it in such a way that there is minimum environmental impact.
+They help the farmers to grow fruits and vegetables and do it in such a way that there is a minimum environmental impact.
 They also carry out maintenance work of storage spaces where fruits and vegetables are stored.
-They also work towards keeping the crop pest free.
+Agricultural management jobs are to work towards keeping the crop pest free.

 What is the workplace/work environment of Agricultural Manager like?

-Agricultural Managers spend a great deal of time working in a farming environment, meaning that the majority of the workday takes place outdoors.
+A career as agricultural managers needs to spend a great deal of time working in a farming environment, meaning that the majority of the workday takes place outdoors.
 They are exposed to potentially harsh weather conditions on a regular basis and often perform physically strenuous work.
-However, some of their time may be spent indoors planning for the following season, marketing their crops, or maintaining the equipment needed to run the farm efficiently.
+However, farming managers work hours may be spent indoors planning for the following season, marketing their crops, or maintaining the equipment needed to run the farm efficiently.

 Does Agricultural Manager require travelling?

-An agricultural manager is required to work around 8-9 hours on a daily basis.
+An individual who is pursuing a career as an agricultural manager is required to work around 8-9 hours on a daily basis.
 It may vary depending on the workload and the harvesting season of the crop.
+Husbandry managers usually work in day shift business hours.

 An agricultural manager spends the majority of his or her time on the field or working outdoors.
-Often they are exposed to the elements because of which it can be a physically demanding job.
-Sometimes they also work indoors, doing research work or planning for the harvest season.
+Often they are exposed to the elements because of which can be a physically demanding job.
+Sometimes agricultural operation manager works indoors, doing research work or planning for the harvest season.

 Presence in Geographical Area

-An agricultural manager has to work in agricultural fields, so their work location is generally semi-urban or rural in nature.
+Agricultural managers have to work in agricultural fields, so their work location is generally semi-urban or rural in nature.
 They may be working in the outskirts of an urban location as well.
 It depends where they have been recruited.
+Bengaluru provides promising employment opportunities to agricultural operation managers.

 Weekly Hours of Work